Roco-scientist/NGS-Barcode-Count/README.md

 </tr>
 </table>

+An additional barcode_stats.txt file is also written/appended to the output folder.
+This keeps track of running information.

 ## Tests results
 On an 8 threaded i7-4790K CPU @ 4.00GHz with 16gb RAM, this algorithm was able to decode over 400 million sequencing reads in just under 1 hour.